 What’s the one thing, as a product owner, you need to do really well?
 That’s right!
 Manage the product backlog.
 Prioritization may be underrated, but it’s a skill that you must cultivate in order to be a successful product owner.

 Inherent Skills a Product Owner Must Possess

 - Communication Skills: Good communication skills are paramount to being successful as a Product Owner.
-Having to work with stakeholders, development team and scrum masters means that Product Owners must be able to communicate the status of the product, technical knowledge and other information that is product related to all parties.
+Having to work with stakeholders, the development teams and scrum masters means that Product Owners must be able to communicate the status of the product, technical knowledge, and other information that is product related to all parties.